 - Debt consolidation loans

-- Build & maintain healthy credit habits
+- How to build and maintain healthy credit habits

 The first step is to take stock of just what you owe and what your monthly take home salary is.
 Start tracking what you owe and what you earn, to get a handle on what's coming in, going out, and how much is left over on a monthly basis.

-Know your credit cards: what you owe, minimum payments, and APR
+Know your credit cards: What you owe, minimum payments, and APR

 - The total amount owed on each card,